Author: Mindy Bianca

 By the Book

-You know you can always count on the team at MBPR to draw your attention to those random holidays that probably don’t show up on anyone’s calendars but ours.
+You know you can always count on us to draw your attention to those random holidays that probably don’t show up on anyone’s calendars but ours.
 That’s why we’re telling you that next Monday, November 1, is National Author’s Day.
 In 1949, the U.S. Department of Commerce set aside that day to celebrate American authors.

 When I was a kid, one of my very favorite games was “Authors.”
 It was a card game much like “Go Fish,” only you were collecting cards that bore the picture of a famous American or British author.
 Each of the 11 writers appeared on four cards, and each card was marked with the name of one of their most famous works.
 Your goal was to collect all four works from each writer.
 The authors were Louisa May Alcott; James Fenimore Cooper; Charles Dickens; Nathaniel Hawthorne; Washington Irving; Henry Wadsworth Longfellow; Sir Walter Scott; William Shakespeare; Robert Louis Stevenson; Alfred, Lord Tennyson; and Mark Twain.

 The one author in the deck whose works never appeared on my school reading lists or in my stack of library books was James Fenimore Cooper.
 And that’s a little ironic, considering that today my PR agency represents the town named for his family.
 This is the guy who’s considered by many critics to have written the first-ever “Great American Novel,” The Last of the Mohicans, and I knew remarkably little about him until a few years ago.
 So, today I’m going to hit you with the knowledge I’ve gained during my time working with “his” town.